My Montessori Toileting Journey with My Toddler: Trusting the Process

 • For situations where toilets were inaccessible, such as road trips, we didn’t hesitate to switch back to diapers temporarily.
 This flexibility kept things stress-free for everyone.

-A Helpful Tip for Car Rides
+Helpful Tip for Car Rides

-One particularly useful tip I learned was to place a sanitary pad or a folded diaper in the potty insert during car rides.
+One useful tip I learned is to place a sanitary pad or a folded diaper in the potty insert during car rides.
+This absorbs pee or poop, making it easy to contain and dispose of waste, and keeps the portable potty clean during travel.

 Staying Cool During Regressive Behaviors